tbekolay/cogsci2013/README.md

 If these data files are put in the appropriate directories in `results`, the figures from the paper can be recreated.

+The script `download_results.py` downloads all the data files and places them in the right directories.

 Licensed under the [MIT license](http://tbekolay.mit-license.org/).